Skip to main content

 While this essay touches on the issue of money as hindrance it is about more, any practice, posture, or tradition that becomes a hindrance, between Christ and the ones He is calling—especially the weak, the new believer, and the child is categorized as disorderly conduct.

 A litmus test of this is simple but uncomfortable: Jesus says, “Let the little children come to me… do not hinder them” (Matthew 19:14), and He warns that causing little ones to stumble is a severe offense (Matthew 18:6; Mark 9:42; Luke 17:2).
 So look around the church.
-Are the children there?
+Are your children there?
 If they are not, why are they not?
-When they do come, is it because they are seeing Jesus, hearing truth with safety, and meeting love without transaction, or is it because we have learned to substitute food, entertainment, and pressure for spiritual life?
+When children do come, is it because they are seeing Jesus, hearing truth with safety, and meeting love without transaction, or is it because we have learned to substitute food, entertainment, and pressure for spiritual life?
+The question becomes unavoidable: has our way of doing church become a stumbling block to the very ones Christ commands us not to hinder?

 1) The controlling text as formal logic: 2 Thessalonians 3:6–9